licx/instaserver/README.md

 How to use it
 =============
-1. Drag "Instaserver.app" in the desidered webroot
+1. Drag "Instaserver.app" to the desidered webroot
 2. Open the dragged app
 3. The webroot will be visible on localhost:2012